Quick Facts and Frequently Asked Questions

 Q: When will the selection process be complete for the 2018 entering class?

-A: Once the application period starts, applications will be reviewed on a rolling basis, and interviews for short-listed candidates will be scheduled for late Fall 2017.
+A: The application period for the 2018-2019 LEVAS class has been suspended pending program review by the Department of State.
+Please check back later for program updates.
+However, once the application period starts, applications will be reviewed on a rolling basis, and interviews for short-listed candidates will be scheduled for late Fall 2017.
 Decisions will be announced very shortly thereafter with an anticipated start date of January 1, 2018.

 Q: If I have a high TOEFL or IELTS score is it possible that I would be accepted for the LEVAS LLM program without joining the six months of advanced English class?

 A: The mission of the LEVAS Program is to provide opportunities for Afghan lawyers with lower TOEFL/IELTS scores (460/4) to obtain both advanced English instruction and an LLM in Democratic Governance and Rule of Law.
 Applicants with higher scores will be considered based on the possible availability of other scholarship funds or directed to apply directly to the Ohio Northern University College of Law LLM program.

 Q: When should I be prepared to come to Ohio Northern University for the 2018 incoming class?

 A: Students who are accepted to the program should be prepared for travel to Ohio Northern University during the first week of January 2018.